Eomys/pyleecan-doc/Tests_Turorials/how.to.unit.test.GUI.md

 # How to make test for the GUI (Graphical User Interface)

-Something that can be hard to guess is how to unit test the GUI.
-How is it possible to interact with the GUI during tests without an user can interact with.
-Because a test is automatic, no one has to interact with them when they are launched.
-In fact, we can test the GUI by simulating an interaction with the GUI.
-But first, let's give a look this class :
+Pyleecan also includes some tests for the GUI.
+These tests are able to simulate the interaction of a user with the GUI (a button is clicked, a field is edited...) and check that the GUI reacted as expected.
+Here is a first example of such test:

 ## PHoleM50